aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 3. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 4. Select the stack named `resource-importing` and choose **Update**.
 5. Choose **Replace current template** and upload the `resource-importing.yaml` template.
 Choose **Next**.
-6. In the parameters section, choose to accept the parameter value for `Topic2Name` as `Topic2`.
+6. In the parameters section, choose to accept the existing parameter value.
 Choose **Next**.
 7. Choose to accept default values in the **Configure stack options** page, and choose **Next**.
 8. Choose **Update stack** in the next page.
 9. After your stack update is complete, select the `resource-importing` stack and choose **Delete**.
 10. Repeat steps 2-9 above for the stack: `moving-resources`, by updating the `moving-resources.yaml` template to remove the `DeletionPolicy: Retain` line from the `SNSTopic1` resource definition, updating the stack, and deleting it after successful update.
 Choose to accept the existing parameter value when you update the stack.
-11. Repeat steps (2-9) above for stack: `resource-import-challenge` by updating the `resource-import-challenge-solution.yaml` template to remove the `DeletionPolicy: Retain` line from the `Instance` resource definition, updating the stack, and deleting it after successful update.
+11. Repeat steps (2-9) above for stack: `resource-import-challenge` by updating the `resource-import-challenge.yaml` template to remove the `DeletionPolicy: Retain` line from the `Instance` resource definition, updating the stack, and deleting it after successful update.
 Choose to accept existing parameter values when you update the stack.

 ### Conclusion